Sam Wood: The Devil and Miss Jones (1941): Jean Arthur, RKO Pictures

 Wood opted for RKO Pictures to film Norman Krasner's original screenplay The Devil and Miss Jones, a comedy starring Jean Arthur and Charles Coburn.
-Frank Ross, Arthur's husband, produced the picture.
+Frank Ross, Jr., Arthur's husband, produced the picture.
 The stars delivered superb performances in a "social satire" that pits a department store saleswoman-cum-strike organizer (Arthur) against the Scrooge-like owner (Coburn).
 As with most of Wood's work, consistency, pace and balance characterized his expert handling of the story and script.

 A collaborative masterpiece: Kings Row (1942), Warner Brothers

-After a protracted struggle to formulate a screenplay satisfactory to censors at the Hays Office, Wood and Warner Brothers commenced to film Henry Bellamann's grim and anti-nostalgic novel of American small-town life: Kings Row.
+After a protracted struggle to formulate a screenplay satisfactory to censors at the Hays Office, Wood and Warner Brothers commenced to film Henry Bellamann's grim and anti-nostalgic novel of American small-town life, Kings Row.

-Wood's "discipline as a story-teller" was essential in conveying to the screen Kings Row "troubling message without sacrificing its integrity."
+Wood's "discipline as a story-teller" was essential in conveying to the screen Kings Rows "troubling message without sacrificing its integrity."Thomas, 1974 p.
+162: The novel's "convoluted" scenario required "an imaginative but level-headed director..."

-The high quality of Wood's directorial performance was augmented by three of Hollywood's finest professionals in their fields: Set designer William Cameron Menzies, cinematographer James Wong Howe and composer Erich Wolfgang Korngold, collectively creating a film of "classical proportions."
+The high quality of Wood's directorial performance was augmented by three of Hollywood's finest professionals in their fields: set designer William Cameron Menzies, cinematographer James Wong Howe and composer Erich Wolfgang Korngold, collectively creating a film of "classical proportions."

 Biographer Tony Thomas offers this appraisal: